-c.
-Sex (biological) and Gender (socio-cultural) considerations:
+c) Sex (biological) and Gender (socio-cultural) considerations:

-Applicants are required to integrate sex and gender-based analysis (SGBA) in their research design and analysis.
-Any application that does not incorporate SGBA considerations must provide a rationale why it would not be relevant to the project.
-All applicants are strongly encouraged to complete CIHR's Institute of Gender and Health training modules: http://www.cihr-irsc.gc.ca/e/49347.html d.
-Equity, diversity and inclusion considerations:
+Applicants are required to integrate sex and gender-based analysis and reporting (SGBAR) in their research design and analysis.
+Any application that does not incorporate SGBAR considerations must provide a rationale why it would not be relevant to the project.

+All applicants are strongly encouraged to complete CIHR's Institute of Gender and Health online training modules.